Lorem ipsum dolor sit amet, consectetur adipiscing elit.

 how inclusive insight was born

-I've wanted to share these kinds of experiences with others in the field.
-Years ago Laura and I had the chance to lease an adjacent office suite.
-We thought we could create an environment to encourage other people to consider private practice psychotherapy without the risks of leasing a space, furnishing it, and worries about all of the other infrastructure.
+Years ago, Laura and I had the chance to lease an adjacent office suite.
+We believed we could create an environment to encourage other people to consider private practice psychotherapy without the risks of renting a space, furnishing it, and worrying about all of the other infrastructure.
 So we signed the lease for the adjacent space, brought in a designer, broke through the wall of our existing office, built out 3 private offices, furnished them, and encouraged people to rent the space by the hour at a really nominal fee.
-Laura and I worked with them every step of the way, providing space for people to experiment with themselves, assisting clinicians with business practices, discussing marketing.
+Laura and I worked with them every step of the way, providing space for people to experiment with themselves, assisting clinicians with business practices, discussing marketing, and providing referrals.
 A lot of clinicians came through our doors, each one of them unsure of the prospects of becoming a psychotherapist in private practice.
-For some folks it wasn't a fit.
-For others, they found that it suited them and went on to own their own private practices and larger group practices.
-I think of this experience as a kind of incubator for our ideas.
+For some folks, it wasn't a fit.
+For others, they found that it suited them and went on to own their own private practices and build larger group practices.
+I think of this experience as a kind of incubator for our Inclusive Insight.

 my favorite part of my job

 Accompanying people as they navigate the world.
-That's the work in psychotherapy and I found that's the work in cultivating Inclusive Insight.
+That's the work of psychotherapy and I found that's the work in cultivating Inclusive Insight.

 why i entered the mental health field